Franchise: Planet of the Apes aka: Planet Ofthe Apes

 Franchise Zombie: The sequels and TV shows.
 Both the second and third movie were intended to be the last in the series (5 were made).

 Getting Crap Past the Radar: There were concerns that censors would object to Taylor's cry of "God damn you all to hell!"
 The problem was avoided when the producers and Heston explained that the phrase was not an expletive.
-Rather, Taylor was, literally, calling on God to damn the human race for destroying civilization.
+Rather, Taylor was, literally, calling on God to damn the entire human race for destroying civilization.

 Hollywood Science: Averted.
 This movie shows a great deal of respect and knowledge of science, far more than would be expected from Hollywood.